mixalis-tara/WebAppMovieProject/README.md

 1. Override Bootstrap styles in your custom CSS files.
 2. Ensure the custom CSS file is included after the Bootstrap CDN link in your views.

+### Example Use Case

+Imagine a scenario where a user clicks on a movie title and expects to see a brief synopsis or additional details.
+Your application fetches this information in real-time from IMDb using the integrated API, providing a seamless experience for the user without leaving your site.
+Benefits

+- Real-Time Information: Provides up-to-date movie information directly from IMDb.
+- Enhanced User Experience: Delivers richer content to users, increasing engagement.
+- Flexible Integration: Easily expandable to include more features leveraging IMDb's extensive database.

 ---